1005 N. Marion St.

 Permanent Lifetime Ban – Florida Driver’s License Revocation

-If you are convicted of a fourth DUI, your Florida driver’s license or privileges will be permanently revoked pursuant to section 322.28(2)(d), Florida Statutes.
+If you are convicted of a fourth DUI, your Florida driver’s license or privileges will be permanently revoked under section 322.28(2)(d), Florida Statutes.
 That statute provides in pertinent part that “[t]he court shall permanently revoke the driver license or driving privilege of a person who has been convicted four times for violation of s.
 316.193.”

 The statute further provides that if a court does not do so, then “the department shall permanently revoke the driver license or driving privilege pursuant to this paragraph.”
 Id.